Creates a new builder for the FlowrAnalyzer. By default, the standard set of plugins as returned by FlowrAnalyzerPluginDefaults are registered.

 Builder for the FlowrAnalyzer, use it to configure all analysis aspects before creating the analyzer instance with

-method.Example: Let's create an analyzer for a single R script file:
+.addRequest()method on the resulting analyzer.Example: Let's create an analyzer for a single R script file:

 If you now want to get the dataflow information for the file, you can do this: